roachhd/roachhd.github.io/_posts/2024-07-27-9-Promises-for-a-life-well-lived.md

 Mend your internal garden and the butterflies will come.

-6. **I promise to forget the mistakes of the past and press on to greater achievements in the future.**
+Promise 6. **I promise to forget the mistakes of the past and press on to greater achievements in the future.**

 We tend to romanticize the road not taken: The decisions we could have made differently, paths we could have walked, people we could have treated differently.